nest/nestml/doc/syntax.md

   `<name>`.
 The content will be translated into a single neuron model that can be instantiated in NEST using `nest.Create(<name>)`.
 This is the top-level block of a model specification and all following blocks are contained in this block.
-The block terminates with the `end` keyword.
+The block is closed with the `end` keyword.

 `parameters:`
 :  This block is composed of a list with variable declarations.
 This block is supposed to contain variables which remain constant during the concrete simulation, but they can vary among different simulations or instantiations neuron of the same neuron.
-The block terminates with the `end` keyword.
+The block is closed with the `end` keyword.

 `state:`
 : This block is composed of a list with variable declarations.
 These variables are supposed to